Rafacuy/MyLumina/README.md

 - `Modify SLEEP_START_HOUR` and `SLEEP_END_HOUR` to set Alya's sleep schedule (default: 00:00 - 04:00).
 - `RATE_LIMIT_WINDOW_MS` and `RATE_LIMIT_MAX_REQUESTS` control the rate limiting behavior.
 - `CONVERSATION_HISTORY_LIMIT` defines how many recent messages are sent to the AI for context (default: 3).
+- You can add preference for LTM Alya.
+- You can modified TTS to your TTS. [voices](./assets/voice/)

 ## Usage